-In 1953, Ronald Maddison, a 20-year old Royal Air Force engineer died while acting as a guinea pig for sarin gas testing at Porton Down, England.
+In 1953, a 20-year old Royal Air Force engineer named Ronald Madison died while acting as a guinea pig for sarin gas testing at Porton Down, England.
 Maddison was offered 15 shillings for the experiment, which he planned on using to buy an engagement ring for his girlfriend.

 2. A 10-year-old girl named Laura Buxton from Blurton, Staffordshire, England released a balloon with her name and address on it, which floated 140 miles and landed in the backyard of a house where there also lived a 10-year-old girl named Laura Buxton, which caused a huge chain of coincidences between the two.